SMART PR: Measurable PR Objectives for Success

 As a result, they were able to set a roadmap to building close relationships with local news outlets, radio stations, and presenters, in order to begin securing spots.

-Admittedly, in the first 3 months, they did not achieve their monthly goals, but their efforts gained momentum such that after 6 months, they had met every important PR objective they had set, plus those of the previous quarter.
+Admittedly, in the first three months, they did not achieve their monthly targets, but their efforts gained momentum such that after six months, they had met every important PR objective they had set, plus those of the previous quarter.

-This story shows the power of smart PR, backed by SMART goals.
+This story shows the power of smart PR, backed by SMART objectives.

 If you’re intrigued to learn more about PR for technology companies, and especially start tracing your roadmap to success, see our 8-step communication strategy guide.